Dear Class of 2021,

 It is here that variables and constants are thrown together and the results are at turns combustible, bonding, or a true discovery.
 You are the only constant in this experiment called life and the variables and results will shift again and again over time.

 This brings me to our commonality.
 I may be decades older and hopefully a little wiser than you are at this moment, but we share something important — achievement.
 Over the course of your lifetime, you will be constantly graduating.
 Most of these progressions will not include a turn of the tassel or pomp and circumstance, but you will continually advance from one goal to another both personally and professionally.

 The opportunity to learn and graduate from one thing to another is ongoing

 I say this not to take away from the celebration that is high school graduation, but to emphasize that the opportunity to learn has no expiration date.
-Your status as “student” does not change with an etched diploma.
+Your status as a “student” does not change with an etched diploma.
 Not in all the ways that matter anyway.

 Though it may not have felt it recently, you are the lucky ones.
-You have a depth of gratitude for simple experiences, know the folly of taking anyone or anything for granted and an old-soul wisdom that will prove advantageous to you as you run into obstacles to growing and succeeding.
+You have a depth of gratitude for simple experiences, know the folly of taking anyone or anything for granted, and old-soul wisdom that will prove advantageous to you as you run into obstacles to growing and succeeding.

 Although at this point you’ve likely already had an abrupt and informal introduction; today, I officially welcome you to the Classroom of Life.
-Create your own syllabus and make each moment a chance to gain knowledge about yourself, about bettering the world and about all the possibilities that exist.
+Create your own syllabus and make each moment a chance to gain knowledge about yourself, about bettering the world, and about all the possibilities that exist.